holepunchto/pear-bridge/README.md

 #### Options

-* `mount` - Mount path for lookups.
-Given `mount = '/ui` a URL pathname of `/foo` would be fetched from `/ui/foo`
+* `mount` - String.
+Mount path for lookups.
+Given `mount = '/ui` a URL pathname of `/foo` would be fetched from `/ui/foo`.
-* `waypoint` - Catch all HTML file for any unmatched pathnames.
-Use this for not found screens or in-app routing
+* `waypoint` - String.
+Catch all HTML file for any unmatched pathnames.
+Use this for not found screens or in-app routing.
+Specify relative to `mount`.
+* `bypass` - Array.
+Default ['/node_modules'].
+Advanced.
+Mount bypass, allows dependency discovery from application root.

 #### Methods